CoteOuestAudiovisuel/messenger_bus/README.md

     })

-if your handler return any value, you can get it back with the code below
+if your handler return any value, you can get it back, useful on query handler in CQRS pattern.

-    print(envelope.last("ResultStamp").result)
+    envelope.last("ResultStamp").result

 # Middlewares

-When dispatching a message throw the bus, it pass throw some builtin middlewares.
+When a message is sent via the bus, it is intercepted by built-in middleware.

-You can create your own middleware to manipulate the message. let's create a custom middleware to add a delay.
+You can create your own middleware to manipulate the message sent via the bus.
+Let's create a custom middleware to add a delay.

     from messenger_bus.middleware import MiddlewareInterface
     from messenger_bus.envelope import Envelope